Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ### 11.1.3 MQTT message processing

 ```
-When the SDK is initialized, it needs to be passed into the implementation of the MqttMessageCallback interface, that is, MyMessageHandler in the demo.
+When the SDK is initialized, the implementation of the MqttMessageCallback interface should be passed into it, like MyMessageHandler in the demo.
-Handle MQTT in the implementation class of the MqttMessageCallback interface (see Demo MyMessageHandler)
+Handle MQTT in the implementation of the MqttMessageCallback interface (see Demo MyMessageHandler)

 / **
  * Other news